-A series of six pulses occurring before and after the serrated vertical sync pulse to ensure proper interlacing.
+A series of six pulses occurred before and after the serrated vertical sync pulse to ensure proper interlacing.
 The equalizing pulses are inserted at twice the horizontal scanning frequency.

 satellite TV glossary & definitions – Part 4

-A standard RF connector used to link coax cables with electronic devices.
+A standard RF connector is used to link coaxial cables with electronic devices.